One study suggests that nearly 11% of adults in the United States have a food allergy (

 People with celiac disease or non-celiac gluten sensitivity have to avoid wheat and other grains that contain the protein gluten.

-People with a wheat allergy only need to avoid wheat and can tolerate gluten from grains that don’t contain wheat.
+Those with a wheat allergy only need to avoid wheat and can tolerate gluten from grains that do not contain wheat.

 The only treatment is to avoid wheat and wheat-containing products.
 This means avoiding foods, as well as beauty and cosmetic products, that contain wheat.